Manticore

-The manticore or mantichore (Latin: mantichōra; reconstructed Old Persian: *martyahvārah; Modern مردخوار mardḫ(w)ār) is a Persian legendary creature similar to the Egyptian sphinx that proliferated in western European medieval art as well.
-It has the head of a human, the body of a lion and a tail of venomous spines similar to porcupine quills, while other depictions have it with the tail of a scorpion.
-There are some accounts that the spines can be shot like arrows, thus making the manticore a lethal predator.
+The manticore or mantichore (Latin: mantichorās; reconstructed Old Persian: *martyahvārah; Modern مردخوار mardḫ(w)ār) is a legendary creature from ancient Persian mythology, similar to the Egyptian sphinx that proliferated in Western European medieval art as well.
+It has the face of a human, the body of a lion, and the tail of a scorpion or a tail covered in venomous spines similar to porcupine quills.
+There are some accounts that the spines can be launched like arrows.
+It eats its victims whole, using its three rows of teeth, and leaves no bones behind.